albasyir/hexagonal-platform-manager/packages/docs/docs/routing.md

 ## Error Handling

-You can throw errors in your route handlers, and they will be properly handled:
+You can throw errors in your route handlers, and they will be properly handled by the Protocol Handler:

 ```typescript
 router.get('/users/:id', (req) => {